-All subcontractors will be held to the same performance criteria as the primary Contractor, with respect to quality improvement activities, medical control, continuing education, and penalties for noncompliance.
-The Contractor shall pay penalties for late response times according to the terms of this Agreement as described in Exhibit B.
+All non- Great Falls Fire Rescue subcontractors will be held to the same performance criteria as the primary Contractor, with respect to quality improvement activities, medical control, continuing education, and damages for non-compliance.
+The Contractor shall pay damages for late response times according to the terms of this Agreement as described in Exhibit B.

-SECTION 9 -- ADMINISTRATIVE REQUIREMENTS
+SECTION 9 - ADMINISTRATIVE REQUIREMENTS